 If your company doesn’t build world-leading and competitive logging solutions, then training staff for such an endeavor is not cheap.
 Taking staff out of their day-to-day to learn and maintain the relevant skills will impact your company’s development process.
 Even more costly is finding an engineer who can do that and contribute to the other facets of your business.
 This is a dangerous gamble for a small or organization and a source of potential waste for a large company.

 How can you use logs to assess what caused an outage, if you have an outage on your logging solution?
 The implications of this on your logging solution’s infrastructure is significant.
-Without logging expertise, you run the risk of frequent and protracted downtime.
+Without logging expertise and IT cost optimization, you run the risk of frequent and protracted downtime.

 A company’s logs represent a treasure trove of data that can feed into every aspect of your organization.
 Working out how to glean these nuggets from reams and reams of logs is a costly process.
 Leveraging machine learning is certainly one answer, but what if you don’t have in-house ML capabilities?
 The cost of hiring a data scientist is an expensive endeavor, and the time it takes to find the right person will further compound your missed opportunities.
 The time spent finding the right person could be far better spent growing your product, clients, or leads.

 The core operational issue here is scale.
 The more logs you need to process, the more storage you need.
 You need larger servers to cope with demand.
 You need more sophisticated analytics to make sense of all of that data.
 The only easy way to stop this issue is to block certain logs, and allow them to disappear into the ether.
 The potential opportunity cost associated with this strategy is profound.
 What we need is more fine-grained control of how we process those logs.

 Handling logs in different ways poses a complex engineering challenge.
 How do we decide whether logs go into cold storage, or into rapid access servers?
 Building this type of capability in house can be a complex and risky undertaking.